- Pitbulls were bred for fighting and are the result of breeding terriers with bulldogs.

-Both American bulldogs and pitbulls have a strong and muscular build, but with slight differences.
+Both American bulldogs and pitbulls have a strong and muscular build but with slight differences.
 Bulldogs are stocky and have broad shoulders with a wide, deep chest.
-Pitbulls are slightly leaner and and are well-proportioned.
-Their muscles are better defined that those of American bulldogs, but their chest is not as wide.
+Pitbulls are slightly leaner and are well-proportioned.
+Their muscles are better defined than those of American bulldogs, but their chest is not as wide.

 American Bulldog vs Pitbull: Face

 One of the more noticeable differences between American bulldogs and pitbulls is the shape of their faces.
-American bulldogs have a large, square shaped face.
+American bulldogs have large, square-shaped faces.
 The muzzle is broad and they sometimes have a slight underbite.
 One of their most distinguishable features is the facial wrinkles which are easily visible on their cheeks and around the mouth.
 Their ears can be folded forwards or can be stood straight.

-Pitbulls have a slightly more rounded face with high set ears.
+Pitbulls have slightly more rounded faces with high-set ears.
 Their jaw is wide and the nose is slightly tapered upwards.
 They don’t have an underbite, nor do they have any facial wrinkles.

 American Bulldog vs Pitbull: Temperament

 As we’ve already mentioned, American bulldogs have a reputation for being aggressive because of their confusion with pitbulls.
 However, they are not actually aggressive dogs.
 Instead, they are energetic, eager to please, and very loyal.
 Even pitbulls in general are not considered to be loyal and loving dogs.

 Although both breeds of dogs have a better temperament than you would probably expect, one of the most noticeable differences between American bulldogs and pitbulls is their tolerance for other animals.
 American bulldogs generally have a much better tolerance for other animals such as cats and dogs than pitbulls do.
 However, good training and socialization as a puppy are still imperative to make sure that they learn good behavior from a young age.